Back to blog

 • "Let us know if you have any questions about the product"

-• This isn't about being demanding—it's about being clear.
-Most creators appreciate knowing what's expected.
+• This isn't about being demanding.
+It is about being clear.
+Most creators appreciate knowing what is expected.

 Provide Content Guidance (Not Scripts)